-Stamping out refers to the strategy of eliminating infection from premises through the destruction of live cattle and buffalo in a manner that permits appropriate disposal of carcasses and decontamination of the site.
+Stamping out refers to the strategy of eliminating infection from premises through the destruction of live cattle, camels and buffalo in a manner that permits appropriate disposal of carcasses and decontamination of the site.
 Where resources are limited, stamping out clinically affected animals (predominantly animals with skin nodules) should be prioritised because these animals will contribute significantly more to disease spread than asymptomatic animals.

 Until a vaccine is available, movement controls and stamping out are key to containing (and potentially eradicating) LSD.
-However, the nature of the incursion and the time taken to detect it will likely influence the success of stamping-out activities and movement controls.
+However, the nature of the incursion and the time taken detect it will likely influence the success of stamping-out activities and movement controls.
 Without access to a vaccine, successful containment and eradication will depend on a fast and aggressive response.

-Where a vaccine is available, stamping out may be used in conjunction with movement controls and a stringent vaccination program.
+If a vaccine is available, stamping out may be used in conjunction with movement controls and a stringent vaccination program.
+Destruction of feral species and livestock that cannot be mustered should be considered if they pose a significant risk to the likely effectiveness of the vaccination strategy.
 For stamping out in remote locations, there may be a delay between destruction and carcass disposal.
 In these cases, carcasses should be protected from predation and access by insect vectors, where possible.
 Destruction and disposal strategies will be logistically difficult, and public perceptions about animals left in situ following aerial shooting will need to be managed.